Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2014-08-26-getting-started-with-ansible.md

 }
 ```

-This is a fairly standart Nginx configuration for a PHP application.
-Of note, there are three variables used here:
+This is a fairly standard Nginx configuration for a PHP application.
+Of note, there are three Ansible variables used here:

 * domain
 * ssl_crt
 * ssl_key

 These three will be defined in the variables section.

-Also note that this references the H5BP configuration items which Ansible will copy.

 ### Variables